 Digoxin increases contractility of the myocardium by direct activity.
-This effect is proportional to dose in the lower range and some effect is achieved with quite low dosing; it occurs even in normal myocardium although it is then entirely without physiological benefit.
-The primary action of digoxin is specifically to inhibit adenosine triphosphatase, and thus sodium-potassium (Na+-K+) exchange activity, the altered ionic distribution across the membrane resulting in an augmented calcium ion influx and thus an increase in the availability of calcium at the time of excitation- contraction coupling.
-The potency of digoxin may therefore appear considerably enhanced when the extracellular potassium concentration is low, with hyperkalaemia having the opposite effect.
+This effect is proportional to the dose in the lower range, achieving a certain effect with quite low dosing.
+This occurs even in normal myocardium, although there is no physiological benefit.
+The main action of digoxin specifically consists of inhibiting adenosine triphosphatase and therefore sodium-potassium exchange activity (Na+ - K+).
+The altered ion distribution across the membrane leads to a greater calcium ion influx and increased calcium availability during excitation-contraction coupling.
+The potency of digoxin may therefore be considerably enhanced when the extracellular potassium concentration is low, with hyperkalaemia having the opposite effect.

-Digoxin exerts the same fundamental effect of inhibition of the Na+-K+ exchange mechanism on cells of the autonomic nervous system, stimulating them to exert indirect cardiac activity.
+Digoxin exerts the same fundamental effect of inhibition of the $Na^+-K^+$ exchange mechanism on cells of the autonomic nervous system, stimulating them to exert indirect cardiac activity.
 Increases in efferent vagal impulses result in reduced sympathetic tone and diminished impulse conduction rate through the atria and atrio-ventricular node.
 Thus, the major beneficial effect of digoxin is reduction of ventricular rate.